Short-form content

-Short-form content (also known as short-form videos) are short videos or short sections of a video (often from various sources such as movies (from both professional and amateur sources), television shows or entertainment videos) that is uploaded onto the Internet via video sharing platforms such as YouTube Shorts, TikTok, Instagram Reels, Vine, and Facebook Reels.
-They are popular among young people, especially those of Generation Z and Alpha, building up a part of internet culture.
+Short-form content, also known as short-form video, is a short video made from various sources such as films (both professional and amateur), television shows, and entertainment videos.
+The video is delivered and distributed over the Internet through short-form video platforms such as YouTube Shorts, TikTok, Instagram Reels, Vine, and Facebook Reels.
+Short-form content became popular among young people, gaining some popularity in the 2010s before becoming more mainstream in the 2020s.